 Eligibility

 The Zoo’s grant-funded Free Field Trip Program is for students enrolled in Maryland public schools, including those in Head Start Programs and Judy Centers, visiting with their schools.
-Non-public Maryland schools, including private, parochial, and home schools, may visit through the program from September through February only.
+Non-public Maryland schools, including private, parochial, and home schools, may visit through the program during a specific date range.

-For the 2022-23 school year, the Free Field Trip Program is in effect for Maryland public schools on regular school days from September 6, 2022 through June 16, 2023.
-The program is in effect for non-public Maryland Schools from September 6, 2022 through February 2023.
+For the 2023-24 school year, the Free Field Trip Program is in effect for Maryland public schools on regular school days from September 5, 2023 through June 14, 2024.
+The program is in effect for non-public Maryland Schools on weekdays from September 5, 2023 through February 26, 2024.

 For groups that are eligible for the Free Field Trip program, all the students in the group will be free during the regular school year when the teacher reserves a field trip through the online request system.
 Some other members of your group, however, such as parents and siblings of the student, might not be eligible for free admission.